raphaelreyna/graphqld/README.md

 Each executable is used as the resolver for the field it reports.
 Complex types with no resolvers may be definied with a `{{TYPE_NAME}}/{{TYPE_NAME}}.graphql` file.

-See [the example directory](https://github.com/raphaelreyna/graphqld/tree/master/example) to check out examples of these scripts.